Home WorldEuropeUnited KingdomEngland Top 10 English seaside towns

 Penzance

 Sunny Penzance stands on the sun trap shores of Mount’s Bay at the far western end of Cornwall.
 At the mid point of the town’s shoreline is the open-air Jubilee Pool, a fine example of the art deco style of the 1930’s.
-A short distance beyond is Penzance Harbour whose inner dock shelters fishing boats and commercial vessels and where visiting yachts and the occasional tall-masted sailing ship lie against the granite quays.
+A short distance beyond is Penzance Harbour, whose inner dock shelters fishing boats and commercial vessels and where visiting yachts and the occasional tall-masted sailing ship lie against the granite quays.

 Penzance has a wealth of good shops, cafes, pubs and restaurants.
 Its main thoroughfare is Market Jew Street, a busy shopping street that connects with the harbour area through the Wharfside Shopping Centre.
 Take time to explore pedestrianised Causewayhead and the delightful Chapel Street, an ancient thoroughfare that winds down to the seafront between handsome buildings and specialist shops.

-Penzance is the stepping off point for flights or ferries to the Isles of Scilly.
+Tip: Penzance is the stepping off point for flights or ferries to the Isles of Scilly.

 Southport, Merseyside, North West England

-The Classic resort of Southport is the perfect destination for a seaside day trip, mid-week or weekend short break.
+The resort of Southport is the perfect destination for a seaside day trip, mid-week or weekend short break.
 With beautiful beaches, great attractions, superb shopping, a mouth-watering array of restaurants and lots, lots more, Southport has something for everyone.

-There’s also one of the best event programmes in the country – which includes the Southport Flower Show, Southport Air Show, Summer Classics – Music in the Park, British Musical Fireworks Championships, The Southport International Jazz Festival and many more.
+There’s also one of the best event programmes in the country, which includes the Southport Flower Show, Southport Air Show, Summer Classics – Music in the Park, British Musical Fireworks Championships, The Southport International Jazz Festival and many more.

-Add to this a vibrant and exciting night-life, the Victorian splendour of Lord Street with its unique range of shops, some of the most scenic parks and gardens you’re ever likely to visit, and you’ll appreciate why Southport appeals to all ages and interests.
+Add to this a vibrant and exciting nightlife, the Victorian splendour of Lord Street with its unique range of shops, some of the most scenic parks and gardens you’re ever likely to visit, and you’ll appreciate why Southport appeals to all ages and interests.

 Weymouth & Portland, Dorset